mattwagl/fundbuero/README.md

 * [math-as-code](https://github.com/Jam3/math-as-code) is a cheat-sheet for mathematical notation in code form.
 * [Write tests.
 Not too many.
 Mostly integration.](https://www.youtube.com/watch?v=Fha2bVoC8SE&list=PLZ66c9_z3umNSrKSb5cmpxdXZcIPNvKGw) is a talk by Kent C. Dodds about testing best practices.
 * [Understanding the Almighty Reducer](https://css-tricks.com/understanding-the-almighty-reducer/) is an article by Sarah Drasner that beautifully explains the `reduce` function.
+* [Building the Google Photos Web UI](https://medium.com/google-design/google-photos-45b714dfbed1) is an article by Antin Harasymiv that provides a peek under of the Google Photos Web UI.

 ## Base libs